srishti-gupta-me/srishti-gupta-me.github.io/_posts/2021-05-28-Jekyll-Resources.markdown

 10. Now, we need to extract the favicons files that exist inside the zipped folder and place them inside the [*assets* directory](https://github.com/srishti-gupta-me/srishti-gupta-me.github.io/tree/gh-pages/assets).Now refresh the page or open the website in incognito mode or remove cache(clear browsing history).

-Optional info: the [head.html](https://github.com/jekyll/minima/blob/master/_includes/head.html) has a tag for custom-head.html.
+<p style='text-align: justify;'> Optional info: the [head.html](https://github.com/jekyll/minima/blob/master/_includes/head.html) has a tag for custom-head.html.
 This tag should extract the above code block and render the favicon.
 However, in my case it didn't work that simply.
 Then, I tried to create a head.html file in my *_includes* directory because by now my page was building even when I am playing around with the code in the custom-head.html, specifically with the href values in it.
 This meant that the head.html isn't extracting my code block, else build would have failed.
 Adding head.html made CCS to vanish.
 A look at head.html made clear that it is looking for a css file (see for the below code in the file) and then [css file](https://github.com/jekyll/minima/tree/master/assets/css).
-To avoid all that, I decided to move with Step 8 solution.
+To avoid all that, I decided to move with Step 8 solution. </p>

  ```
              <link rel="stylesheet" href="{{ "/assets/css/style.css" | relative_url }}">